iftialmin10/finance-app/design/ui/data-models.md

 }
 ```

-**Note:** Profile, Tag, and Currency models are not needed in Prisma as they are stored in IndexedDB on the frontend.
-See [currency-system.md](currency-system.md) for the IndexedDB schemas.
+**Note:** Only two tables live in Postgres/Prisma (`users` and `transactions`).
+Profiles, currencies, and tags live exclusively on the `transactions` rows (one row per ledger entry).
+Guest mode still mirrors simplified versions of these structures in IndexedDB for the demo experience—see [currency-system.md](currency-system.md) for those browser schemas.

 ## Data Persistence Overview

-All application data is stored in PostgreSQL (managed on Neon).
-The system uses normalized tables and transactional CRUD operations.
+All authenticated data is stored in PostgreSQL (managed on Neon) using just two tables.
+The `users` table owns every per-user concern (authentication credentials plus JSON fields for profiles/currencies/tags/settings/audit info), while the `transactions` table stores immutable ledger entries that reference the user and the profile name they belong to.
 No profile photo storage.

-**Note:** Profiles, Tags, and Currencies are stored in IndexedDB on the frontend and are NOT included in PostgreSQL or backups.
+**Note:** Profiles, Tags, and Currencies are persisted inside the `users` table as JSON for authenticated users (via Prisma) and mirrored in IndexedDB only when Guest Mode is active.

 ## Example Operations (Prisma)